 Our Lord’s statement makes three distinct points:

-WHEN 3.
+Third: WHEN This law came after the Fall.
 From the beginning it has not been this way.

 Because of The Hardness of Men’s Hearts

 The Church has neither the power nor the mandate to restore God’s original design at creation.
 Divine provisions, such as divorce, must continue until God punishes the wicked and creates a new heaven and a new earth.
 It must be acknowledged that the “hardness of men’s hearts” is the cause of every law.
 Man’s fall into sin required God’s Law.
 Law is absent wherever sin does not exist.
 So then, how did the church err in using Christ’s teaching in Matthew chapters 5 and 19 to restrict marital divorce?
 Notice the second distinct point in Jesus’ statement: “because of the hardness of men’s hearts”.
 This phrase has been misapprehended to mean that man relentlessly, stubbornly demanded permission to divorce, so Moses gave in to their sinful desires and permitted divorce.